All ABout Tap Dance

 The Cakewalk became a very popular group dance because it had "attitude" wherein the dancing couples made fun of people who think themselves important and superior.

-The Shim Sham or Shim-Sham Shimmy was a Tap dance routine done by Vaudeville performers in the early 1900's and is still taught in most tap dance classes today.
-(Shuffle-Step, Shuffle-Step, Shuffle Ball-Change, Shuffle-Step) The Sham's basic is the "Time Step" that is done by tap dancers -- except the dancers use a more shuffled rhythm than lifting of the feet.
-The Sham also incorporates the "break".
+The Shim Sham or Shim-Sham Shimmy was a tap routine done by vaudeville performers in the early 1900s and is still taught in many tap dance classes today.
+The Shim Sham's basic is the standard "Time Step" -- except the dancers use a more shuffled rhythm rather than lifting the feet.
+(Shuffle-Step, Shuffle-Step, Shuffle Ball-Change, Shuffle-Step!)
+The Shim Sham also incorporates a "break."

 Bill Robinson